protontypes/open-sustainable-technology/README.md

 - [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet browsing leads to.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.
+- [intensegRid](https://github.com/KKulma/intensegRid) - Provides information on national and regional carbon intensity, the amount of carbon emitted per unit of energy consumed, for the UK.

 ### Carbon Capture